Showrin/flexo/README.md

 ### Setup Project

-It just requires some simple steps to setup this project on your lacal machine.
+It just requires some simple steps to setup this project on your local machine.
 Simply,

 -   Clone the repo
 -   Run `yarn install`